-On average, it takes 44 hours of lessons with an instructor to pass the driving test, however with private driving practice this is often reduced dramatically.
+On average, it takes 44 hours of lessons with an instructor to pass the driving test, however, with private driving practice, this is often reduced dramatically.

-There are other advantages of practicing in your own car, the main one being that you should become a more confident driver, mainly due to the extra hours behind the wheel and dealing with the everyday real life driving situations.
+There are other advantages of practicing in your own car, the main one being that you should become a more confident driver, mainly due to the extra hours behind the wheel and dealing with the everyday real-life driving situations.

-Should you require any help or advice on how to go about practicing contact us and we will be happy to advise.
+For any help or advice on how to go about practicing contact us and we will be happy to advise.